 Same for Episode 30's Yagi Inves, being modified from the Komori Inves's costume.

-Yomotsuheguri Arms is mostly just a repainted combination of Grape and Kiwi.
+Yomotsuheguri Arms is mostly just a repainted combination of Grape's armor and Kiwi's helmet.

 Zangetsu's Gaiden-exclusive Watermelon Arms is simply a repainted Melon Arms wielded a repainted Melon Defender with a Gatling gun mounted on it.
 The Watermelon Lockseed itself is, oddly enough, a repaint of Baron's Mango Lockseed.

 Similarly, Duke's Gaiden-exclusive Lemon Arms Lockseed is a repaint of Ryugen's Kiwi Lockseed.